Mr. Heater Tube Sez

 The Master Crafter of Heater Tubes Sez he has carefully reviewed all manner of un-named polishing compounds, from blasting sand to the finest talc.
 Then, he Sez from the Specification there is no way to know which one(s) produce a mechanical surface finish ASTM finds desirable, or who to ask, or how they would know, or why they even care.
 King Sez his tubes already fully meet all specs for mechanical surface finish.
 He Sez this was documented by the Energy Institute Report back in 2006.
 Mr. Tube just Sez, "Wow!!!"

 Then, Mr. Heater Tube uses logic to reason that since the specification presents no definition or description of an acceptable polishing compound at all, then it must actually be unimportant.
-In turn, that fact is evidence of dishonesty; adding something unnecessary and undefined and meaningless to the specification.
+In turn, that fact is evidence of dishonesty; of adding an unnecessary and undefined and meaningless "something" to the specification.
 And, if the specs are dishonest, why bother with them?
 Mr. Tube Sez we'd all be better off without dishonesty and without a false tube specification.

 Mr. Heater Tube Sez he understands how users of D3241 are bewildered by falsified specs: falsified by overlaying undefined terms onto hard numerical specs.
 The resulting meaningless and irrelevant requirements are right there for everybody to see!
 Asked whether competing techniques of a competitor meet the new specification, King Tube Sez, "I've got no real idea what those imposters are doing!
 Or, what ASTM is thinking!"